 Coming Out of Forbearance

-When a forbearance period ends, how will the amount that had been paused be repaid?
-The answer depends upon the type of loan.
-Some reasons include:
+When a forbearance period ends, how will the amount that was paused be repaid?
+The answer depends on the lender and type of loan.

-• It’s possible that the sum of money that had not been paid during the forbearance period will be due in full once a loan is out of forbearance.
+• It’s possible that the sum unpaid during the forbearance period will be due in full once a loan is out of forbearance.

-• This is not true with a Fannie Mae, FHA, Freddie Mac, USDA, or VA loan.
-With these loans, the amount that was suspended will not be required to be paid back in the form of a lump sum.
+• That is not true with a Fannie Mae, Freddie Mac, FHA, USDA, or VA loan.
+With these loans, the amount that was suspended will not be required to be paid back in a lump sum.

 • Other lenders may extend the loan period, adding the forbearance dollars to the end of the loan.

-• Or, lenders may raise monthly payments once a loan is out of forbearance to make up the amount that wasn’t being paid during the mortgage forbearance period.
+• Yet other lenders may raise monthly payments once a loan is out of forbearance to make up the amount that wasn’t being paid during the mortgage forbearance period.